neveoren/OnewayR/README.md

 ## Installation

-You can install OnewayR from  with:
+You can install OnewayR with:

 ``` r
 if(!require("remotes")){